susanna4153/studbud/README.md

 # StudBud Web Prototype - README

 > **NOTE:** This Web Prototype is most suitable on Chrome.
-Please ensure that pop-ups are enabled for the open all links feature of the Flaschards section.
+Please ensure that pop-ups are enabled for the open all links feature of the Flashcards section.

 ![Press the circled button to adjust pop-up settings](/docs/chrome.png)